mdn/interactive-examples/CONTRIBUTING.md

 </section>
 ```

-This will give us three different choices.
+The first thing to note is that the `section` element has a `data-property` attribute whose value is the name of the property, `border-radius` in this case.
+The editor uses this to test whether the user's browser supports the property.
+If it doesn't, then an interactive example won't work, and we just display the CSS options without their output.
+If you know that the example property has good cross-browser support, you can omit this attribute (for example, the `border-radius` example could certainly omit it).

+Next, we have three `div` elements, one for each example CSS choice.
 Note that each choice gets its own ID: `example_one`, `example_two`, `example_three` and so on.
 You can choose which option will be shown at first by setting the `initial-choice` attribute to `true` (only one choice should have this).

 Now we've finished writing the HTML for the example.
 The final version of `border-radius.html` should look like this: